-SmartSwitch Technologies offers three unique solutions to bilge control:
+SmartSwitch Technologies offers two solutions to bilge control:

 The BC-4000 and BC-8000 Bilge Controllers have been developed to allow monitoring of fluid levels and to provide intelligent intervention for controlling pumps in up to either 4 or 8 bilge areas.
 It is a network system consisting of the Master Display Unit and up to 8 bilge monitor/pump control units located in bilge compartments.
 In addition, and as an option, any number of RB-800 Remote Display Units may be added to provide bilge status displays throughout the vessel.